Never Work Again Seminar – Days 3 & 4 Review and Conclusion

 The point of this review isn’t for you to conclude that all such seminars are useless/scams, but to inform you about what it like and what to expect.
 For what it is worth, I’m a coach/trainer and I have created many self-help courses and workshops.
 There are genuinely good, high-value courses out there, and then there are the scammy courses which are out to get as much of your money as possible without delivering the value that commensurate with your investment.
 It’s about being discerning and making sure that you invest yourself in the former and stay away from the latter.

 I hope you’ve found this review helpful.
-This is the first time I’m doing a seminar review on PE, so if you would like me to continue reviewing other seminars I attend, please let me know in the comments area.
+This is the first time I’m doing a seminar review on PE, so if you would like me to continue reviewing other seminars I attend, please let me know.
 Thank you! :)

-This is the last part of my review for T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+This is the last part of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+Opinions expressed here are my own.